h-yung/website-cafe/README.md

 As always, refactoring to bring the code more in line with OOP principles and to reduce pageload time.

 Considerations: Data from the order form currently reflects only the customer choice of products and would pass this on to a payment platform.
-I would confirm how secure it needs to be and in what formats.
+I've assumed it doesn't need to be that secure at this stage, but haven't confirmed that.

 ## Lessons learned
 * Shift-out menu effect was a success - and nearly 100% CSS driven.
 It'll be worth trying to reduce use of JavaScript for purely styling purposes.